rob-ng15/PAWSv2/README.md

-# PAWSv2 a Risc-V RVIMAFC CPU
+# PAWSv2 a Risc-V RVIMAFCB CPU

 * Written in Silice
     * Inspired by ICE-V by [ICE-V](https://github.com/sylefeb/Silice/tree/master/projects/ice-v) by @sylefeb